Japan Socialist Party: Foreign

-The JSP supported a neutralist foreign policy and opposed amending the Constitution of Japan, especially the Article 9 of the Constitution of Japan.
+The JSP supported a neutralist foreign policy, and opposed amending the Constitution of Japan, especially the Article 9 of the Constitution of Japan.
 Japan's left-wing liberalism emerged as a "peace movement" and was largely led by the JSP.
 Suzuki stated that he wanted Japan to follow Yugoslavia's brand of neutrality rather than Austria's.
 The left-wing participated in anti-American military base protests in 1953, while the right-wing did not.
 The party was critical of nuclear testing done by the United States and Soviet Union.

+The JSP was also divided in its approach towards peace with the Allied Powers, with the left-wing advocating for peace treaties with all involved countries while the right-wing supporting the Treaty of San Francisco despite it excluding certain nations.
+Alongside this, parts of the right-wing such as Eiichi Nishimura and Tadashi Kodaira advocated for the return of Southern Sakhalin and the entirety of the Kuril Islands and successfully got both included in the 1955 platform alongside the return of the Bonin Islands and Okinawa Prefecture.

 The party interacted with the North Korea's Korean Social Democratic Party.
 The party was also strongly opposed to the far-right South Korea's anti-communist dictatorship, including Park Chung Hee and Chun Doo-hwan, and allied with South Korean liberals, including Kim Dae-jung.
 The JSP ended its support for the Two Chinas policy in 1957, and recognized the People's Republic of China rather than the Republic of China.
+In the early 1990s the party was a signatory to the Three-Party Joint Declaration on Japan–North Korea Relations.

 The JSP supported Gamal Abdel Nasser's nationalization of the Suez Canal.
 The party's factions were heavily divided by the Hungarian Revolution of 1956, with the right-wing supported Hungary and the left-wing supporting the Soviet Union, before a compromise was made stating that "the subsequent de-Stalinization and liberalization were somewhat taken advantage of by reactionary forces, the armed intervention of the Soviet Union cannot be condoned".

+(The New Japan Construction National Movement was an early postwar initiative associated with parts of the socialist movement.)